jojokarlin/Git_DRI_Jan_2017/sections/gitaction.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 This means we've initialized our repository, but haven't made any commits yet.
-If you're instead get a message that begins with the word `fatal` when you use `git status`, you may be in the wrong directory or haven't run the `git init` command on your directory yet.
+If you're instead getting a message that begins with the word `fatal` when you use `git status`, you may be in the wrong directory or perhaps you haven't run the `git init` command on your directory yet.

 Let's follow the recommendation in the status message above and use the `add` command to stage files, making them ready to be committed.